symfony/symfony-docs/security/impersonating_user.rst

     }

 That's it!
 When switching users, your voter now has full control over whether or not this is allowed.
-If your voter isn't called, see :ref:`declaring-the-voter-as-a-service`.
+If your voter is not called, see :ref:`declaring-the-voter-as-a-service`.

 Events
 ------